-NOTE: The turbine efficiency tables are being revised to reflect new information regarding extended-length submersible bar screens.
-These tables are based on data from Little Goose Dam.
+NOTE: The turbine efficiency tables are being revised to reflect new information using a 2003 unit 3 ESBS index test and the 1962 model test regarding extended-length submersible bar screens.
+These tables are based on data from Little Goose Dam (Table LWG-5 revised, 2005).